harrilewis/GsaHelper/README.md

 # GsaHelper
-The missing helper library to assist in the scripting of Oasys GSA including examples using Rhino and Grasshopper
+A helper library to assist in the scripting of Oasys GSA